 For further information, please see the sections titled Sales and Marketing Review and Financial Review in this report in addition to the Going Concern Statement above.

-Ukraine country risk

 The Group's mining and processing operations are located in Ukraine, which is a country currently under invasion by Russia.